OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Caffeine is one component often scrutinized due to its stimulant properties.
 Some researchers believe that caffeine’s ability to inhibit cell growth might be beneficial in reducing cancer risk; however, this theory lacks conclusive evidence specifically for lymphoma.

 On the other hand, antioxidants present in coffee have been associated with potential anticancer effects by neutralizing harmful free radicals in our bodies.
-Polyphenols also exhibit anti-inflammatory properties which might aid in preventing or slowing down tumor growth.
+Polyphenols also exhibit anti-inflammatory properties, which might aid in preventing or slowing down tumor growth.

-It is important to approach these findings with caution as various factors can influence an individual’s risk for developing lymphoma including genetic predisposition and lifestyle choices beyond coffee consumption alone.
+It is important to approach these findings with caution, as various factors can influence an individual’s risk for developing lymphoma, including genetic predisposition and lifestyle choices beyond coffee consumption alone.

 Ultimately, more comprehensive research involving larger sample sizes and diverse populations is necessary to establish a clearer understanding of the relationship between coffee and lymphoma.
 Until then, it is advisable to maintain a balanced lifestyle that includes a variety of healthy dietary choices, regular exercise, and routine medical check-ups to minimize the risk of lymphoma or any other cancer.